qalle2/nes-disasm/README.md

 ```

 ## To do
-* Output data bytes in a tidier format (several values per line).
-* Search for PRG ROM labels with bankswitched games.
+* Search for RAM (and possibly PRG ROM) labels with bankswitched games.
-* Search for RAM labels.
 * Support other syntaxes.
 * Support reading iNES ROM files (`.nes`).
 * Support reading FCEUX Code/Data Logger files (`.cdl`).